dustinpfister/blog_posts/_posts/nodejs-process.md

 layout: post
 categories: node.js
 id: 151
-updated: 2021-03-17 11:56:42
+updated: 2021-03-17 12:02:27
-version: 1.2
+version: 1.3
 ---

-The [process global](https://nodejs.org/dist/latest-v8.x/docs/api/process.html) in [node.js](https://nodejs.org/en/) is helpful for getting information on, and control over, the current process.
+The [process global](https://nodejs.org/dist/latest-v8.x/docs/api/process.html) in [node.js](https://nodejs.org/en/) is helpful for getting information on, and control over, the current process of a script.
 When making node.js applications chances are you are going to use at least some of it's properties to grab at environment variables, and arguments given from the command line when a script is called directly.
+However there is even more to it on top of that when it comes to things like piping data into a nodejs script from another application in the command line when calling the script, and also having better control over the standard output of a script beyond that of using the console.log method that will always append a line break to output each time it is used.

 In addition it can also be used to set some event handlers to give control over the process.
+For example I can set up an event handler that will do something each time some data is given to a script from the standard output.
+So then it is called for to write not just one post, but a few posts actually on the topic of the nodejs process global.
+In this post I will be just doing a general overview of the global without getting into any one feature in depth.

 <!-- more -->